 - Merit Awards: Given by the Club President in recognition of service to the Club during the year.

 - Hogan Award: Given to the PSA International Exhibition exhibitor with the most acceptances during the year.
-To be eligible for this award, an entrant must have entered in four Club competition nights.

 - MacArthur Memorial Awards: The highest service award given to a member.
 The MacArthur Memorial Award was instituted in 1963.
 It is awarded to the outgoing president of the Club and may also be given, by vote of the Executive Board, to two other members of the Club who have demonstrated outstanding service.